Careers Workshop: Science Writing

 The workshops were developed with the support of the National Literacy Trust and Linnean Society, as part of their Science Writers In Schools, Literacy for Learning strand.
 I am extremely grateful for their training and support throughout the process.
 It was fascinating to think about my work in a different way, and how that can be used to inspire a new generation of writers.

-If you'd like a whole school event for primary, please get in touch.
-The cost structure for these is different to a day of science shows, please contact me for details.
+Please get in touch for further details as the cost structure for these is different to a day of science shows.